-Average Annual Total Returns as of December 31, 2021 1 Year 5 Years 10 Years Institutional Shares Before Taxes 22.01% 12.08% 12.53% After Taxes on Distributions 14.75% 8.23% 8.73% After Taxes on Distributions and Sale of Shares 14.92% 8.46% 8.94% Investor Shares Before Taxes 21.63% 11.77% 12.25% Russell 3000 Value Index (reflects no deduction for fees, expenses or taxes) 25.37% 11.00% 12.89% Russell 3000 Index (reflects no deduction for fees, expenses or taxes) 25.66% 17.97% 16.30%
+Average Annual Total Returns as of December 31, 2022 1 Year 5 Years 10 Years Institutional Shares Before Taxes (9.65)% 6.10% 9.52% After Taxes on Distributions (11.08)% 2.93% 5.67% After Taxes on Distributions and Sale of Shares (4.65)% 4.09% 6.53% Investor Shares Before Taxes (9.79)% 5.81% 9.26% Russell 3000 Value Index (reflects no deduction for fees, expenses or taxes) (7.98)% 6.50% 10.16% Russell 3000 Index (reflects no deduction for fees, expenses or taxes) (19.21)% 8.79% 12.13%

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns will depend on your tax situation, may differ from those shown and are not relevant if you hold your shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
 In that case, you may be taxed when you take a distribution from such plan, depending on the type of plan, the circumstances of your distribution and other factors.
 After-tax returns are shown only for Institutional Shares.
 After-tax returns for Investor Shares will vary.
+Returns after taxes on distributions and sale of shares are higher than returns before taxes for certain periods shown because they reflect the tax benefit of capital losses realized on the redemption of shares.